2i2c-org/team-compass/practices/development.md

 - {guilabel}`Needs Discussion/Refinement`: Deliverables that are high-priority but un-refined.
 Our goal should be having discussion and doing research in order to get these deliverables ready for work.
 - {guilabel}`Ready to Work`: Deliverables that are well-scoped and have a clear path forward, and are thus ready to implement.
 As deliverables in {guilabel}`In progress` are completed, we should replace them with deliverables from this column.
 Generally speaking, deliverables near the top have higher priority than those at the bottom.
 - {guilabel}`In progress`: Deliverables that we are currently working towards.
-This means that they should be added to the [Sprint Board](coordination:sprint-board) to track its completion.
+This means that they should be added to the [Cycle Board](coordination:cycle-board) to track its completion.
 - {guilabel}`Blocked`: Deliverables that require another action or delivearable from the 2i2c team to complete before they can move forward.
 - {guilabel}`Waiting`: Deliverables that require another action from a **non-2i2c team member** before they can move forward.
 - {guilabel}`Done`: Deliverables that have been completed.
 We should close these issues and celebrate the improvements that we have made!